sairabbas/2Do/README.md

 ### Create a list

 On clicking the create a list tab on the navigation bar, the user will be redirected to a webpage to insert the list title.
 This allows the user to create a list on the homepage other than the default 'unfinished tasks' and 'finished tasks'.

+### Contact

+On clicking the contact link on navigation bar, users can contact  the admin of the app to have questions or ideas.
+In the short time, the customer service will send the reply back to email of  the users.

+### Share

+On clicking the share link on navigation bar, users can  share the tasks to others' email.

 ### Database